 Who would have thought stealing water would lead to such craziness?
 Nicholson is at his hardcore finest as a private eye that sheds light on a huge scandal involving real estate, dams, water, some unsuspecting senior citizens, and even incest.
 That’s a really random list, but it clearly worked for a lot of people – it was nominated for 11 Academy Awards.

 Best line: “Forget it, Jake, it’s Chinatown.”

 Nothing brings people together like football and desegregation.
-In the early 1970’s, two schools in Virginia (One of black students and one of white students) are forced to combine in order to comply with federally mandated desegregation.
+In the early 1970s, two schools in Virginia are forced to segregate in order to comply with a federal mandate.
 Herman Boone (Denzel Washington) is selected as the head coach of the football team over the current successful white coach.
 The town goes crazy.
 The team goes crazy.
 The coaches go crazy.
 But the team comes together and they play a dream season for their new coach.
 I love this movie.
 I forget how much I love it until it comes on TV, and I can’t change the channel.
 I seriously wish Denzel Washington was my football coach.
 I would have destroyed everyone.